 A. Sick Leave

 1. All full-time employees shall be entitled to ten (10) sick leave days each school year as of the first official day of said school year whether or not they report for duty on that day.
 Unused sick leave days shall be accumulated from year to year with no maximum limit.

-2. Beginning with the 1995-1996 agreement, all part time employees shall be entitled to a pro-rated number of sick days.
+2. All part time employees shall be entitled to a pro-rated number of sick days.